FunKey-Project/FunKey-Project.github.io/docs/developer_guide/tutorials/build_system/index.md

 the required libraries available on the **FunKey S** in order to build software for it.

-FunKey-OS is based on Linux, and is built from scratch using the [buildroot][5] tool that simplifies and automates the process of building a complete Linux system for an embedded system like this.
+FunKey OS is based on Linux, and is built from scratch using the [buildroot][5] tool that simplifies and automates the process of building a complete Linux system for an embedded system like this.

-Technically speaking, Funkey-OS is a [buildroot (v2) based external tree][6] for building the bootloader, the Linux kernel and user utilities, as well as the optimized retro-game launchers and console emulators.
+Technically speaking, FunKey OS is a [buildroot (v2) based external tree][6] for building the bootloader, the Linux kernel and user utilities, as well as the optimized retro-game launchers and console emulators.